-So you’re now a part of the worldwide Subaru Community.
+You’re now part of the worldwide Subaru Community.
 You wave to other WRX and turbocharged Subaru owners on the road.
 And you can’t wait to dive into the world of Subaru mods.

 There’s an endless amount of aftermarket support for these cars, so choosing what mods to perform can be tough if you’re new to the Subaru platform.
-After owning five Subarus in my life (two Legacy GTs, two STIs and one Bugeye WRX), here are my top five mods for your turbo Subaru (WRX, STI, Legacy GT and Forester & Outback XT).
+Here are our top five mods for your turbo Subaru (WRX, STI, Legacy GT, Forester & Outback XT).

 1. Tune, tune, tune

 A proper tune specific to your car, engine and modifications is essential to the health and performance of your Subaru.